awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.PostGIS.md

 ## Step 6: Update the PostGIS extension<a name="Appendix.PostgreSQL.CommonDBATasks.PostGIS.Update"></a>

-PostgreSQL minor versions 13\.4, 12\.8, 11\.13, and 10\.18 now support version 3\.1\.4 of the PostGIS extension\.
-This support makes it easier to upgrade to later major versions of PostgreSQL\.

-If you have an older version of PostGIS installed, use the following command to upgrade your extension from the older version to 3\.1\.4\.
+Different versions of PostgreSQL support different versions of the PostGIS extension\.
+You can check to see if an upgrade is available by running the following command\.
 This function is available with PostGIS 2\.5\.0 and higher versions\.

 ```
 SELECT PostGIS_Extensions_Upgrade();